calwoodford/anki_decks/databases/sql.md

 <details><summary><b>Answer</b></summary>
 <p>

 `IN` is used to specify multiple values for a column in a WHERE clause.

+Example:

+SELECT *
+FROM tableName
+WHERE column
-Example: `SELECT * FROM tableName WHERE column IN (value1, value2);`
+IN (value1, value2);

+Example:

+SELECT *
+FROM employees
+WHERE department_name
+IN ('Sales', 'Marketing');

 </p>
 </details>